signaldatascience/R-curriculum/src/week4/day2/splines.md

 Hyperparameter optimization
 ---------------------------

 You may have noticed that tuning hyperparameters is a very big part of fitting nonlinear methods well!
 As the techniques become more complex, the number of hyperparameters to tune can grow significantly.
-Grid search is fine for simpler techniques and smaller datasets, but in more complicated situations it's better to use [random search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).
+Grid search is fine for simpler techniques and smaller datasets, but in very complicated situations it's better to use [random search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).
+Nevertheless, the `caret` package is very well-designed, and grid search will usually suffice for your purposes.

+* Read the first 4 paragraphs of the `caret` package's documentation on [random hyperparameter search](http://topepo.github.io/caret/random.html).

 Kaggle Bike Sharing Demand competition
 ======================================